shemetz/ZoomPanOptions/Readme.md

 # Features

 ## Zoom around cursor
-- When zooming in and out, the camera will zoom "around" the cursor, like in many other applications.
+- When zooming in and out, the camera will stay focused on the cursor, like in many other applications.
 - This does not affect PageUp, PageDown, or Numpad +/-.
-Those will still zoom into or out of the center of the screen.
+Those will still zoom focused on the center of the screen.

 ## Disable zoom rounding
 - Disables default Foundry behavior, which rounds zoom to the nearest 1%.
 Will make zooming smoother, especially for touchpad users.